CalandraLeslie/Blog-API-Klient/README.md

 **Easy navigation** There is always links on each page or an alert eindow so the user always allows the user to return to another page.

-**Both the update and create areas have a multi select of tags by holding shift+left mouse click**
+**Both the update and create areas have a multi select of tags by holding ctrl+left mouse click**

 **The HTML is stylized by bootstrap due to it's ability to have a more cohesive and better user friendly layout**